mui/material-ui/docs/pages/blog/material-ui-2024-updates.md

 ## Follow along

+Feel free to leave your feedback on these new features and fixes in our [GitHub](https://github.com/mui/material-ui).
 We'd love to chat with you and are as excited as everyone to update how Material UI looks and feels.

-To ensure all these updates benefit our community, we'll be conducting interviews throughout this period.
-If you're interested, you can reach us through [aaron@mui.com](mailto:aaron@mui.com).

 Thank you for your continued support, we're excited to go into 2025 with you! 🎉